masomaster/mancala/setup.md

 ## Pseudocode

 - Page-load input window [[init function]]
+    - JS doesn't need to create input box; it can be there in HTML at load, then JS can remove after it's done.
+All other elements (except h1) should be invisible.
-    - duplicate info box and and center and resize to get hidden features / class; also duplicate JS code for hiding other elements when input is showing.
+    - ✅ duplicate info box and and center and resize to get hidden features / class; also duplicate JS code for hiding other elements when input is showing.
-    - render two buttons; add event listeners.
+    - ✅ render two buttons; add event listeners.
     - if computer selected, change Player 2 name to 'Computer'
     - Then load one or two text input fields for player name(s) with one button. capture input.value and save as player name(s).
+    - JS removes HTML box and makes everythign else appear.
+    - Can't really cheat with making the rest invisible.
+I have to build it in with JS after choices.
 - JS for computer opponent
     - ✅ Need a new boolean variable of perhaps humanOpponent;
     - ✅ something (a nextTurn function?) needs to first check humanOpponent.
 If false, pick random pit, else process evt.target.
 Then proceed with if statement (line 72).